OrBerebi/DeepWiener/README.md

 # DeepWiener
-Signal enhancement of spatial recording using a UNet based deep neural network.
+Signal enhancement of spatial recording using a Wiener space-time-frequency mask, estimated by a UNet based deep neural network.